serokell/blog-posts/learning-from-errors/overlapping-instances/article.md

 ```

 Note that the error happens where there is a call to `printMe` function.
 If
-there is no call to the function, the error won't be there. (overlapping
+there is no call to the function, the error won't be there.

-instance error is triggered by a function call, and not by an instance
+Overlapping instance error is triggered by a function call, and not by an instance
 declaration.
 You can put all kinds of overlapping instances in your code, and
 GHC won't bat an eye until you try to call a method in the respective
-typeclass)
+typeclass.

 Let us see what happens in the call site `printMe (5 ::Int)`.
 We have two
 matching instances in scope.
-The general instance, `Printable a`, and an
+The general instance, `Printable a`, and a
 specific instance for `Int`.
-We call it a 'general instance' because it can
+We call it the 'general instance' because it can
 match any type, while the instance for `Int` can only match the `Int` type.

-Here GHC chooses to throw an error, rather than go with the more specific `Int`
+Here GHC chooses to throw an error rather than go with the more specific `Int`
 instance.
-This behavior could help the programmer to not accidentally override a
+This behavior can help the programmer to not accidentally override a
 general instance by mistake.
 It is easy to spot when both instances are in the same
 module, but what if the general instance is in another module, or in a
-different package.
-Silently overriding an existing instance, or not being
+different package?
+Silently overriding an existing instance or not being
 aware of an existing instance while adding a new one could break the program in subtle ways.

-### The Fix
+### How to fix it?

 One way to fix this is to let GHC know that it is alright to choose the
 instance in the presence of other matching instances.
 We do it by using the